enjalot/blockbuilder/README.md

 Eventually we will host this with a domain, but for now let's just get it running locally by following the instructions in Development.

 # Development
+To setup the server locally, setup dependencies then setup the server.

+## Dependencies
-MongoDB and Redis are required (for sessions and users) so make sure you install them before proceeding any further.
+NodeJS, MongoDB, and Redis are required (for sessions and users) so make sure you install them before proceeding any further.
 If you would like to tweak the default parameters, you can do so my modifying `server.js`.

 ### Setting up databases
 Make sure you initialize both Redis and MongoDB before running.